andrew/ultimate-awesome/README.md

 - [awesome-snap](https://github.com/Code-WvS/awesome-snap) - Index of libraries and extensions for Snap!-BYOB.
 - [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-personalization](https://github.com/croct-tech/awesome-personalization) - ✨ A curated list of awesome things related to personalization.
+- [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
+Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
+With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
+This tiny archive attempts to collect key z-machine documents.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
 - [ai-portfolio-selection](https://github.com/dongheechoi/ai-portfolio-selection) - Artificial Intelligence (AI) based Portfolio Selection Papers.
 - [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.